ilswh/quiz-romcom/TESTING.md

 ## Bugs

-This section is primarily used for JavaScript and Python applications, but feel free to use this section to document any HTML/CSS bugs you might run into.

 It's very important to document any bugs you've discovered while developing the project.
 Make sure to include any necessary steps you've implemented to fix the bug(s) as well.